Why do women prefer men who are good with children?

 Emotional Compatibility and Maturity

 Men who are good with children often exhibit higher levels of emotional intelligence.
 They are adept at reading emotional cues, responding to needs, and regulating their emotions, which are critical skills in any successful relationship.
 For women, choosing a partner who possesses these abilities can mean a more harmonious and supportive relationship.
+Emotional intelligence in men can lead to better conflict resolution, more empathetic communication, and a generally more supportive partnership.

 Long-term Relationship Stability

 Psychologically, women may perceive men who are good with children as more stable and committed partners.
 The ability to engage with children often requires and reflects a maturity level that is essential for the stability and longevity of long-term relationships.
 These men are seen as less likely to shy away from commitment and responsibility, traits that are highly valued in a life partner.
+This perception is supported by data indicating that men who are actively involved in parenting are often more satisfied in their marriages and report stronger relationship bonds.

 Cultural and Societal Expectations